ibecav/happy-git-with-r/_book/shell.md

 The most common shell is `bash` and it gets thrown around as a proxy for "shell" sometimes, just like "Coke" and "Kleenex" are proxies for cola and tissues.

-In Happy Git, sometimes we demo the use of a shell for certain tasks, like navigating the file system and doing Git operations, when we don't want to or can't use RStudio.
-Providing shell commands is also less ambiguous and less perishable than describing human interactions with a GUI.

 ## Starting the shell

 ### From within RStudio